tomwhite/leveltheplayingfield/README.md

 Starting from 2019, the school support category data was downloaded from [gov.wales](https://gov.wales/national-school-categorisation-system-support-categories?_ga=2.207195155.1087568766.1580471338-638608250.1543144354) in XLSX format and saved as CSV files in the _data/support-category_ directory.
+    * _Not updated in 2020, and will not be assessed for 5 years._

 ## Running